renovatebot/renovate/docs/usage/configuration-options.md

 Though this option is enabled by default, you can fine tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).

+## platformCommit

+Perform commits by taking advantage of the platform-native API.

 ## postUpdateOptions

 - `gomodTidy`: Run `go mod tidy` after Go module updates.
 This is implicitly enabled for major module updates when `gomodUpdateImportPaths` is enabled